 • They keep close contact with their customers: with social CRM, brands can keep followers informed of news, campaigns, or discounts; resolve their questions and problems instantly and more effectively.

-• They understand their customers more deeply: social CRM allows brands to listen to customers’ stories and interests – a key to build healthy relationships with them.
+• They understand their customers more deeply: social CRM allows brands to listen to customers’ stories and interests – a key to building healthy relationships with them.

 • They have higher ROI: by tracking and analyzing social behaviors of followers, brands can formulate a strategy to generate higher sales volume and convert social customers to brand advocates.